fjalanis/fina/household-finance-todo.md

 6. **Test**: Ensure rules apply in the correct order and with correct behavior
 7. **Test**: Verify automatic rule application works as expected

-### Step 8: Multi-Currency Support
+### Step 8: Multi-Unit Support
-1. Extend account and transaction schemas for currency information
+1. Extend account and transaction schemas for unit (e.g. currency, stock) information
-2. Implement currency conversion utilities
+2. Implement unit conversion utilities
-3. Update transaction forms to handle multiple currencies
+3. Update transaction forms to handle multiple units
-4. Create API for currency exchange rates (manual entry initially)
+4. Create API for unit prices and exchange rates (manual entry initially)
 5. **Test**: Create transactions in different currencies
 6. **Test**: Verify conversion calculations work correctly

-## Phase 3: Advanced Features

 ### Step 9: Basic Sankey Diagram
-1. Implement API endpoint for cash flow data
+1. Implement API endpoint for cash flow data over a period of time (default last 90 days)
+  - This can be a new report API that returns data in a format that the frontend can just pick up and use directly with D3.js for sankey
+  - Generate reports for other types of charts as well:
+    - monthly expense/income bars over time
+    - pie charts with expense type for a period of time
+    - non USD unit transaction value over time (daily over a week, daily over a month, etc.)
 2. Create D3.js Sankey visualization component
+  - The height of each bar should represent the cashflow amount
+  - Income accounts should be on the left as a single line, expense accounts to the right.
+    - Their respective heights should represent how much I earned and how much I spent in a month.
+    - They should start at the same height to make their comparison easy
+    - Intermediate accounts involved in the different transactions can go anywhere in between the income and expense columns
+    - A consistent color schema should be used to make reading of cashflows more convenient.
+      - You should use green and red as usual, but you should also get creative with other elements
+      - For example color coding different account types, or codify special transaction properties, etc.
 3. Implement time range selection for the diagram
+  - We can start with a traditional date range picker for now
-4. Build basic interactivity (hover information)
+4. Build basic interactivity
+  - hover information of connection lines
+  - hover information of account bars
+  - this information should be relevant to cash flows
+    - money in, money out in terms of debits/credits color coded
+    - also include names/types where relevant
 5. **Test**: Verify diagram data matches transaction records
 6. **Test**: Ensure time filtering works correctly

+## Phase 3: Advanced Features

 ### Step 10: Enhanced Sankey Diagram
 1. Implement click-through navigation from diagram to transactions and move diagram to be the main feature of the landing page